Christinaw97/MDS_CMSDAS/_episodes/06-Limits.md

 ~~~
 {: .language-bash}

-To run the Asymptotic frequentist Limits we can use the following command:
+To run the Asymptotic frequentist limits we can use the following command:
 ~~~
 combine -M AsymptoticLimits realistic-counting-experiment.txt
 ~~~